torvalds/linux/Documentation/mm/page_owner.rst

 It can be used to debug memory leak or to find a memory hogger.
 When allocation happens, information about allocation such as call stack and order of pages is stored into certain storage for each page.
-When we need to know about status of all pages, we can get and analyze this information.
+When we need to kanalw about status of all pages, we can get and analyze this information.

 Although we already have tracepoint for tracing page allocation/free,